GRy82/ConsumerPointsCSharpRepo/README.md

 If there are no points present for this customer in the database, you will see empty curly brackets as a response, representing this absence("{}").

 ### Add Transaction
 To add a transaction, you must use a 'POST' request from the drop-down menu.
 To be successful, you will need to provide a textual body of your own in the larger text box.
-Directly above this large box, you must have the following options selected: 'Bosy', 'raw', and 'Json'(the latter two from drop-downs) See example below for what your text body should resemble:
+Directly above this large box, you must have the following options selected: 'Body', 'raw', and 'Json'(the latter two from drop-downs) See example below for what your text body should resemble:

 {
   "Payer": "DANNON",